Vurv78/Autorun-rs/README.md

 > Check the autorun/logs directory for crash dumps & logs if you use something like [Safety](https://github.com/Vurv78/Safety) to log HTTP requests, etc.

 ## Building
+You may want to build this yourself if you want to make changes / contribute (or don't trust github actions for whatever reason..)
 1. [Setup Rust & Cargo](https://www.rust-lang.org/learn/get-started)
 2. Use ``build_win_32.bat`` or ``build_win_64.bat``.